AntCPLab/AntCPLab.github.io/docs/blog/psi_challenge.md

 Due to some subtle cryptographic issues, this algorithm is semi-honest, but not maliciously secure.

-The most interesting thing comes here: Does there really exist a solid malicious attack against this protocol which is only semi-honest?
+The most interesting thing arises here: Does there really exist a solid malicious attack against this protocol which is only semi-honest?